 Stability score:

-where xijk represents the diet proportion for predator i consuming prey j in iteration k, µij is the mean diet proportion across iterations, and maxk(xijk) is the maximum value across iterations.
+where µij is the mean diet proportion across iterations, and maxk(xijk) is the maximum value across iterations.
 This score ranges from 0 (perfect stability) to 1 (maximum instability), with lower values indicating more consistent diet proportions across iterations.

 We chose this stability metric over traditional variance measures for several reasons.
 First, by normalizing deviations by the maximum value, the metric achieves scale independence, allowing meaningful comparisons between interactions of different magnitudes.
 For example, the sequences [0.2, 0.2, 0.2, 0.2, 0.1] and [0.02, 0.02, 0.02, 0.02, 0.01] would yield the same stability score despite having different absolute variances.
 Second, the bounded range between 0 and 1 provides an intuitive scale for assessing stability, unlike the unbounded nature of variance.
 Third, this approach effectively handles small variations in small values, ensuring that minor fluctuations in trace diet components do not disproportionately influence the stability assessment.